 SI.
-No Preceding Financial Year Financial transferred Amount tr specified ur secti Amount remaining to be spent in succeeding
+No Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting Financial Amount transferred to any fund specified under Schedule VII as per section 135(6), if any Amount remaining to be spent in succeeding

 under section 135 (6) (in Rs.)
-Financial Year (in Rs.)
+Year (in Rs.)
 Name of the Fund Amount (in Rs) Date of transfer financial years (in Rs.)

 1.

 2.

 3.

 TOTAL